LorenvXn/mu3/Jupyter_approach/python3_code/prototype/README.md

 <b> Prototype code</b>

-Entire code [proto.py](https://github.com/LorenvXn/mu3/blob/master/Jupyter_approach/python3_code/prototype/proto.py) depends on the value provided for "service" key.
+Entire deployment code [proto.py](https://github.com/LorenvXn/mu3/blob/master/Jupyter_approach/python3_code/prototype/proto.py) depends on the value provided for "service" key.
 Check code for more details on why this approach was chosen.

 <i> Also, do provide all the values you need (master IP, minion IP, containerimage...etc)</i>